rtorii/Seam-Carving/README.md

 **Description:**

-This is a web app which uses the seam carving algorithm to resize an uploaded image using seam carving.
+This is a web app which uses the seam carving algorithm to resize an uploaded image.
 The app is deployed using Streamlit Share.
 Seam Carving works by finding and removing seams in the image that pass through the least important pixels.
 Here is an example.

 | ![](Test_file_horse/400x250.png) | ![](Test_file_horse/200x200.jpg) |